coravacav/advancedselections/README.md

-# Text Objects for VSCode
+# Advanced Motions for VSCode

-VIM-like text objects for VSCode!
+Gives you motion superpowers, partially like vim-like text objects for VSCode!

 ## Features